• Mumbai, India

 Q1.
 Can level 1 autism be cured?

-A. Level 1 autism is the mildest form of ASD but you should remember that any level of autism is not curable.
-Nevertheless, if your child or family member is autistic, they can live a normal and independent life with proper support and treatments.
+A. Level 1 autism is the mildest form of ASD, but you should remember that any level of autism is not curable.
+Nevertheless, if your child or family member is autistic, they can live a normal and independent life with proper support and treatment.

 Q2.
 Can mild autism go away?